Sourav-MiRe/MifRix/README.md

 ## MifRix Final Score

-After generating AP and FP risk scores using the MifRix risk-scoring pipeline, the final MifRix score can be calculated using the provided R utility.
+After generating AP and FP risk scores using the MifRix risk-scoring pipeline, the MifRix-final-score can be calculated using the provided R utility.

 ### Usage

-The final-score utility is provided in:
+The MifRix-final-score utility is provided in:

 `MifRix_final_score/Compute_MifRix_final_score.R`